ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 4. **Adjust HSV thresholds** – Widened acceptable ranges slightly to improve robustness

 **Prevention for Future Competitions:**
-- Carry calibration samples to venue
+- Carry calibration samples to the venue
-- Test on actual track 1 hour before competition
+- Test on the actual track 1 hour before the competition
 - Have backup Pixy signatures saved at different lighting levels

 ### Problem 2: Ultrasonic Sensor Noise from Angled Walls